l0ve2cr3ate/fullstack-open-2020/part4/blog-list/README.md

 Write a test that verifies that if the likes property is missing from the request, it will default to the value 0.
 4.12: Blog list tests, step5
 Write a test related to creating new blogs via the /api/blogs endpoint, that verifies that if the title and url properties are missing from the request data, the backend responds to the request with the status code 400 Bad Request.
+Exercises 4.13.-4.14
+4.13 Blog list expansions, step1
+Implement functionality for deleting a single blog post resource.
+Use the async/await syntax.
+4.14 Blog list expansions, step2
+Implement functionality for updating the information of an individual blog post.
+Use async/await.
+The application mostly needs to update the amount of likes for a blog post.

 For more info about the exercises for part4 4.1-4.7 blog-list: https://fullstackopen.com/en/part4/structure_of_backend_application_introduction_to_testing
 More info about exercises part4 4.8-4.12 blog-list test can be found: https://fullstackopen.com/en/part4/testing_the_backend